Thoughts about religion.

 It may be consoling to believe in a „dear“ god who worries about us and listens to us in our needs, and I don’t want to deprive anybody of this beliefs.
 Why should we not all be allowed to believe what makes us happy?
 If the religions would have only positive effects, I would not at all ask the question whether they are true or not.
 A religion that has positive effects is good, a religion that has negative effects is bad.
 For my sake everyone may believe what he wants, provided that he causes no harm with it.
 One ought not to give serious thought to nonsense however.
 If people believe in goblins, then they may live happily with it.
 But for myself I must say that I can’t believe such nonsense.
 For all I care, somebody may believe that the rain falls if he dances around a tree ten times, but he may not expect that I will dance with him.
 Religious people do not want the truth, but religious emotion.
 The majority of the people does not want knowledge but religious ecstasy and they achieve this by denying scientific facts and believing in supernatural manifestations.

 Religion – and I am dealing here especially with the Catholic-Christian religion – has not had only positive effects, but caused much harm.
 Therefore I have to say what I think, what I know about the beginning and development of life on this planet, and what conclusions I am drawing from it.
 It is dangerous to believe in a god, who perhaps exists only as a figment of our imagination.
 Why should people believe what they cannot understand and verify?
 Believing means not knowing, but to, instead, think that something is absolutely true, because former generations thought it is.
 Believing means to know nothing, but to suppose, to wish, to hope that there is a god, albeit unprovable.
 Blindly obeying an invisible ghost is no virtue but a sign of ignorance.
 One gets a completely wrong relationship to cause and effect by it.
 With prayers one might have an effect on the own psyche, but one has no influence on world-events.
 It is weakness rather than virtue to believe something that is unintelligible.
 A person who believes something because others believe it or because it had been drummed into his head (mostly by people who are unable to doubt anything, or because they are afraid of hell or the devil) is a weak person.
+Basically I consider it to be a dubious thing, if children are indoctrinated with unreasonable and untrue things with political authority.
 It is no virtue to believe in something because one is afraid to be shunned by the community.
 One must be strong to accept reality; the majority of the people, however, is weak.

 When I listen to the daily news and consider the human history, I cannot come to the conclusion that this world has been created by a wise god.
 Even less can I believe that our world is ruled by him.
 I think it is much more likely that this world is created by an apathetic will that follows eternal laws beyond good and evil under the influence of coincidence and probability, and that humankind struggles, abandoned by all gods, as best as it can.
 What am I to think of a god who allows his wayward creatures to make war, to torture, to kill in his name?
 Giving a wayward creature a free will is irresponsible.
 The history of the Christian religion is not a history of salvation but a history of evil.
 It is not guided by the holy ghost but by human avarice and greed for power.
 It appears that, rather than ruling over the affairs of the world, god restricts himself and merely wraps himself into miracles.
 Everybody can use this god for his own purpose.
 There are as many gods as there are believers because god has not created humankind but humankind has created their gods.
 What all these gods think one can read in the books of the believers.
 If nobody believes in a god anymore then that god no longer exists.
 That is what happened to Zeus and many other ancient gods an goddesses.